blndgs/ERCs/ERCS/erc-post_execution_4337_validation.md

 ## Backwards Compatibility

-Given that each smart account is inherently bound to a specific EntryPoint contract, the ERC's updates do not impose any disruptive changes on existing accounts.
+Since each smart account is inherently bound to a specific EntryPoint contract, the ERC's updates do not impose disruptive changes on existing accounts.
 Smart accounts that do not implement the new post-execution validation method will continue to operate as before without altering to their transactional behavior or interaction with the EntryPoint.
 This design choice is pivotal in ensuring that the integration of the new validation mechanism is non-intrusive and preserves the integrity of existing smart account deployments.

 ## Security Considerations

 Security Benefits
 Incorporating a post-execution validation mechanism into ERC-4337 brings challenges and significant security benefits by enabling more thorough state validations post-transaction execution.
 This supplemental validation approach allows contracts to confirm that their post-conditions are met only after the entire transaction bundle has been executed, enhancing security and reliability.